- Office of the President

 The Office of Civil Rights has determined that, under certain circumstances, it may be appropriate to modify course attendance policies.
 When attendance policies are in place, the faculty or staff member should be able to justify why attendance is an “essential function” in the class.
 Faculty are encouraged to consult with the DRC on the question of attendance policies.

-Accessible Housing - NIU Residence Halls offer rooms and facilities that are accessible to students with disabilities.
+Accessible housing - NIU Residence Halls have rooms and facilities that are accessible to students with disabilities.

 Everyone has a role to play in making sure that students’ accommodation needs are being met at NIU.
-The Americans with Disabilities Act of 1990 and its amendments (ADAAA) requires students, faculty, administrators, and the DRC to each fulfill certain responsibilities to ensure that courses are accessible.
-The following sections highlight the responsibilities of each group.
+The Americans with Disabilities Act of 1990 and its amendments requires students, faculty, administrators and the DRC to each fulfill certain responsibilities to ensure that courses are accessible.

 Note: Students are not required to pay for academic accommodations.